endoflife-date/endoflife.date/products/oracle-database.md

     latestReleaseDate: 2008-08-01
     releaseDate: 1997-06-01
     link: "https://www.oracle.com/database/technologies/oracle8i.html"

 ---

-> Oracle Database is a relational database management system (RDBMS) developed by Oracle Corporation.
+> Oracle Database is a relational database management system (RDBMS) developed by Oracle

-Oracle Database uses the Structured Query Language (SQL) for data manipulation and management, and it provides features such as robust security, transactional consistency, and high availability.
+> Corporation.
+It uses the Structured Query Language (SQL) for data manipulation and management, and
+> it provides features such as robust security, transactional consistency, and high availability.

 ## Oracle Lifetime Support Policy